-First, it’s important to note that while people appear to have a fairly good grasp of personality differences as regards to age and gender, research indicates they have a largely illusory and misled understanding of differences pertaining to one’s nation and country of origins.
+First, it’s important to note that while people appear to have a fairly good grasp of personality differences linked to age and gender, research indicates they have a largely illusory and misled understanding of differences pertaining to one’s nation and country of origins.

-What are the stereotypes people have regarding inhabitants of Central Europe?
+What are the stereotypes people have regarding residents of Central Europe?
 What do Czechs, Poles or Slovaks think of themselves and how does it relate to their national identity?
 How accurate are these beliefs?
 All the answers here, based on the latest breakthroughs in psychological research.

 Contrast-thinking: the Slovak-Hungarian dilemma

-Let’s give an example: a common stereotype among Slovaks tends to depict Hungarians as generally quite self-centered, assertive and quick-tempered people.
+Let’s give an example: a common stereotype among Slovaks tends to depict Hungarians as generally self-centered, assertive and quick-tempered people.
 In contrast, Slovaks tend to describe a typical Slovak as timid, compliant, more agreeable and pleasant.

-This general tendency to contrast and oppose one’s image of its own country to another is called ‘mirroring’, or ‘contrast thinking’, meaning that the real differences are exaggerated.
+This general tendency to contrast and oppose one’s image of its own country to another is called “mirroring”, or “contrast thinking”, meaning that the real differences are exaggerated.

-The importance of economic might in national/regional stereotypes
+The importance of economic might

 Common clichés about wealthy countries pertain to a lower level of agreeableness and a higher level of conscientiousness.
-Moreover, in stereotypical beliefs about rich countries such as Austria or Germany, a low level of openness to fantasy and feelings and high level of openness to values was found.
+Stereotypical beliefs about rich countries such as Austria or Germany also include a low level of openness to fantasy and feelings and a high level of openness to values.

-This pattern can even be applied at a smaller scale within countries themselves: Czech participants, for instance, see residents of the more affluent region of Bohemia and Prague in accordance with stereotypes of countries with higher GDP – as more conscientious and less agreeable.
+This pattern can even be applied at a smaller scale within countries themselves: Czech participants, for instance, see residents of the more affluent region of cental Bohemia and Prague in accordance with stereotypes of countries with higher GDP – as more conscientious and less agreeable.

 Does the climate impact our personality (or our perception)?

 Stereotypes of interpersonal warmth, for instance, are closely related to the annual average temperature, which appears to be an effect of what we call “metaphoric thinking”.

-But to give you an example: Southern Italy is only a few degrees warmer than the North, but stereotypes of Southern Italians tend to portray them predominantly as having a substantially higher interpersonal warmth.
+But to give you another example: southern Italy is only a few degrees warmer than the north, but stereotypes of southern Italians tend to portray them as having a substantially higher interpersonal warmth.

 The national stereotypes find their purest expression in so-called international jokes built up around a cliched theme: people of different nationalities, finding themselves in a given situation respond to it in different ways, according to the national character traits ascribed to them.

 A Czech would fish out the fly and drink the beer; a Slovak would sadly look at the glass and hopelessly waits for the waiter to notice and rectify his misfortune; a Hungarian would make a scene and demand financial compensation together with a new glass of beer; and finally, the Pole would angrily shout at the waiter while downing the beer along with the fly.

-The influence of folklore in modern-day clichés
+The influence of folklore

 For example, a common auto-stereotype in Slovak oral tradition portrays Slovaks as poor shepherds or peasants dressed in specific rural clothes and leaning on a wooden stick.
 This kind of perception actually finds its roots in a pejorative image created by both Czechs and Hungarians, but later reversed and assimilated by Slovaks as their own self-portrait.

-This archetypal image of a Slovak incorporates two essential characteristics that came to define his being throughout history.
+This archetypal image of what it it to “be Slovak” incorporates two essential characteristics that came to define his being throughout history.
 On one side, Slovaks are shepherds – sufferers and passive forces in history who endure all hardships and oppression.

-But really, how accurate are national stereotypes?
+But seriously, how accurate are national stereotypes?

 Martina Hřebíčková and Sylvie Graf from the Czech Academy of Science, along with other researchers, set out to explore the national stereotypes in Central Europe, including in the Czech Republic, Poland and Slovakia.

-Regarding national auto-stereotypes, researchers found signiﬁcant similarities with personality traits of real people living in the Central European region only in Poland, as well as in a lesser extent in the Czech sub-sample of working adults.
+Regarding national auto-stereotypes, researchers found signiﬁcant similarities with personality traits of actual people living in Central Europe only in Poland, and to a lesser extent in the Czech sub-sample of working adults.

 Who’s the better judge, you or I?

 They suggest that, in Polish culture, emotional spontaneity is valued higher than a desire to make someone else feel good, thus encouraging an overt display of both bad and good emotions.
-In Poland, disapproval or irritation could be expressed quite openly, which might shock foreigners and people coming from more ‘agreeable’ cultures.
+In Poland, disapproval or irritation could be expressed quite openly, which might shock foreigners and people coming from more “agreeable” cultures.

 Czechs, Slovaks & Germans: Who’s who?

-With respect to clichés of the two Germanic countries, Slovak participants saw themselves as higher in warmth, openness to fantasy, openness for feelings and all facets of agreeableness.
-On the other hand, they perceived typical Germans and Austrians as less neurotic, more assertive and conscientious in comparison with a typical Slovak.
+With respect to clichés of the two Germanic countries, Slovak participants saw themselves as higher in warmth, openness to fantasy, feelings and all facets of agreeableness.
+On the other hand, they perceived typical Germans and Austrians as less neurotic, more assertive and conscientious compared to a typical Slovak.

 Czech participants, by contrast, mirrored their self-image against Austrian and Slovak outgroup stereotypes.
-Czech participants ascribed ‘socially undesirable’ characteristics to their ingroup stereotype while ascribing socially desirable traits to the two neighboring countries.
+Czech participants ascribed “socially undesirable” characteristics to their ingroup stereotype while ascribing socially desirable traits to the two neighboring countries.

-Poland’s view on Czech Republic and Slovakia
+Poland’s view on Czechs and Slovaks

-While Polish participants perceived typical Poles, Czechs and Slovaks similar as regards to their levels of extroversion and conscientiousness, in other characteristics they rated the typical Czech and Slovak in a more socially desirable way – typical Czechs and Slovaks were perceived as less neurotic, more open to experience and more agreeable.
+While Polish participants perceived typical Poles, Czechs and Slovaks similar in levels of extroversion and conscientiousness, in other characteristics they rated the typical Czech and Slovak in a more socially desirable way – typical Czechs and Slovaks were perceived as less neurotic, more open to experience and more agreeable.

 Hřebíčková and Graf’s conclusion is telling: ‘‘Stereotypical beliefs exaggerate the differences between typical representatives of Central European countries, while their inhabitants are actually similar in most of the examined characteristics’’.

 In the end, stereotyping is a relatively minor part of the myth of national identity, which may contain factual observations but more often consists of legends.